 Net debt is simply the total debts of a company subtracted from a company’s most liquid assets.
-Essentially, it gives analysts and investors an insight on whether a company is under- or overleveraged.
+Essentially, it gives analysts and investors insight into whether a company is under- or overleveraged.
 A negative net debt implies that the company possesses more cash and cash equivalents than its financial obligations, and hence is more financially stable.

 However, the debt metric should not be used alone to determine a company’s financial health.
 It should be used in conjunction with other liquidity and leverage ratios such as the current ratio, quick ratio, debt ratio, debt-equity ratio, etc.

 Negative Net Debt (Net Cash)

 Companies that have little to no debt will often have a negative net debt (or positive net cash) position.
-A negative amount indicates that a company possesses enough cash and cash equivalents to pay off its short and long-term debt and still have excess cash remaining.
+A negative amount indicates that a company possesses enough cash and cash equivalents to pay off its short and long-term debts and still have excess cash remaining.

 The Importance of Net Debt